 It is crucial to contact an experienced Social Security Disability (SSD) denial lawyer as soon as possible.
-Building a case for your appeal is complex.
-We will need to document your medical history, work history, income earnings and Social Security credits.
+Building a case for your appeal is a very complex process.
+We will need to document things such as your medical history, work history, income earnings and Social Security credits.

 We will guide you through the appeals process with efficiency and effectiveness.
 Our attorneys, based in Philadelphia and 10 other offices throughout Pennsylvania, are sensitive to the difficult issues you face.
-However, we are also aggressive in pursuing the benefits you deserve to maintain your quality of life.
+However, we are also very aggressive in pursuing the benefits you deserve to maintain your well-being and quality of life.

 What We Can Do For You

 Our Social Security Disability appeal lawyers work diligently on your behalf if you have been denied disability benefits on a valid claim.
-We will thoroughly prepare you for the hearing date, helping you to feel confident and ready to respond fully to the judge's questions about daily activities, how your disability prevents you from working and how you would benefit by receiving SSD benefit payments.
+We will thoroughly prepare you for the hearing date, helping you to feel confident and ready to respond fully to the judge’s questions about daily activities, how your disability prevents you from working and how you would benefit by receiving Social Security Disability Benefit payments.